Non-financial reporting

-Non-financial reporting, put simply, is a form of transparency reporting where businesses formally disclose certain information not related to their finances, including information on human rights.
+Sustainability reporting, put simply, is a form of transparency reporting where businesses formally disclose certain information related sustainability, including information on human rights risks and impacts.
 It helps organisations to measure, understand and communicate their human rights impacts, as well as set goals, and manage change more effectively.
 Reporting on human rights forms one of the four steps in human rights due diligence, which is explored in here.

 The Commentary to the UN Guiding Principles on Business and Human Rights (UNGPs), Guiding Principle 21, notes: